Get a free copy of our brand new ebook, The Insider's Guide To Growing

 2 – Top teams focus on Mastery – their knowledge, skills and experience

 Champion teams are made up of people who make themselves better through a disciplined pursuit of mastery, a passionate quest to get better and better.
 Who work to become knowledge leaders in their market niche.
-In other words a finance recruiter whose learnt about the fields of finance AND recruitment.
+In other words a finance recruiter whose learnt about the fields of finance AND recruitment thanks to real financial seminars.
 They add value to clients by sharing their market knowledge.
 As part of your recruitment manager training, here are three ways you can build your team expertise:

 - Use experienced consultants to mentor less experienced team members